 In agriculture, one of the most important things you can grow is your knowledge.

-The agricultural industry is going through a complete resurgence as free trade agreements and emerging markets create excitement and growth in the industry.
-Last year Australian farms generated $60 billion in income and with the National Farmers' Federation’s vision to grow this to $100 billion by 2030, the industry must be equipped to meet the demand.
+The agricultural industry is going through a resurgence as free trade agreements and emerging markets create excitement and growth in the industry.
+In 2017 Australian farms generated $60 billion in income and with the National Farmers' Federation’s vision to grow this to $100 billion by 2030, the industry must be equipped to meet the demand.

-As Western Australia’s skills hub of modern agriculture we have partnered with industry leaders and training providers to hold a one day showcase to bring you the knowledge and skills you need to do better, smarter business.
+As Western Australia’s skills hub of modern agriculture we have partnered with industry leaders, ag tech companies and training providers to hold a one day showcase that brings you the knowledge and skills you need to do better, smarter business.

 Over the course of the day, Muresk Institute’s FarmSmart Showcase will explore topics that are important to modern farmers through a variety of presentations, exhibitions and demonstrations.
-Attendees will also be the first to learn about some of our exciting new technology that will be unveiled on the day.
-In a first for Western Australia, the technology will then be made available for public education and demonstration purposes.
+Attendees will also be able to learn about the latest developments in the Internet of Things and see the brand new range of Telstra Smart Farm products-on site in their Mobile Technology Lab.

 Registration is essential, reserve your place today.